jpb/elm-web-server/readme.md

 There is a couple of tiny modules for Elm, written to facilitate some basic server-logic.

 ### Server.Http
-The HTTP modules exposes utility for dealing with HTTP requests and responses
+The HTTP module exposes utility for dealing with HTTP requests and responses

 ```elm
 type alias Request =